metamn/metamn-dev/README.md

-## metamn-dev
+## Metamn

-The source code for http://metamn.io
+The source code for http://metamn.io.